PaperMC/Paper/CONTRIBUTING.md

 ## Modifying Patches

-Modifying previous patches is a bit more complex:
+Modifying previous patches is a bit more complex.
+Similar to adding patches, the methods to modify a patch are applied inside the `Paper-Server` and/or `Paper-API` folders.

 ### Method 1